 Identify Your Orchid

 There are about 30,000 species of orchids in the wild, and more than 100,000 registered hybrids.
-Yet when it comes to orchids that are most commonly available for purchase, the overwhelming majority are one of two varieties:
+When it comes to orchids that are most commonly available for purchase, the overwhelming majority are one of two varieties:

 - Phalaenopsis, also called moth orchids.
 These plants have round flowers with a pronounced lip that grow on a single tall stalk arising from a whorl of fleshy, oval leaves.
 Flowers are usually white, purple or pink, or some combination thereof.